KDE/documentation-docs-kdenlive-org/project_and_asset_management/project_settings/guides_settings.rst

 Markers Settings
 ================

-In this tab you define project-specific categories and colors for markers and guides.
+In this tab you define project-specific categories and colors for markers and timeline markers.

 .. container:: clear-both